adobe/asset-compute-devtool/README.md

         - Click on `"Add to Project" => "API"` and add each of these services one at a time: `"Asset Compute"`, `"IO Events"`, `"IO Events Management"`
         - Click on `"Add to Project" => "Runtime"` to add Adobe IO Runtime to your project

-        _Note: You will be prompted to create a private key.
-Please save this to a safe place on your machine.
-This file path will be the `ASSET_COMPUTE_PRIVATE_KEY_FILE_PATH` environment variable in your `.env` file._
 6. Retrieve and format credentials for Asset Compute service development.

     Navigate to your Asset Compute project or workspace created in step 4, press the `"Download"` button to download your credentials and save this file to a secure location on your machine.
 This file is needed to use the Asset Compute Development tool.
 Use this file path as the `ASSET_COMPUTE_INTEGRATION_FILE_PATH` environment variable in the `.env` file.